Music streamer SoundCloud has cash until fourth quarter after layoffs

 Last week, SoundCloud said it was firing 173 staffers and closing its London and San Francisco offices to focus on Berlin and New York.
 "We're on our path to profitability and in control of SoundCloud's independent future," co-founder Alex Ljung wrote in a blog post.

-Technology website TechCrunch reported, however, that staff were told at a meeting this week that the layoffs only saved the company enough cash to hold out until the fourth quarter - a comment a company spokesman has now confirmed.
-He declined to comment on funding beyond the end of the year.
+Technology website TechCrunch reported, however, that staff were told at a meeting this week that the layoffs only saved the company enough cash to hold out until the fourth quarter.

+A spokeswoman the SoundCloud declined to comment on the TechCrunch article in depth.
+She did say, "SoundCloud is fully funded into the fourth quarter.
+We continue to be confident the changes made last week put us on our path to profitability and ensure SoundCloud’s long-term viability."

+She declined to comment on funding beyond the end of the year.

 The news has reignited speculation that SoundCloud will be acquired by a rival.
 It was targeted by Spotify last year in a bid that was later aborted.